 The Governing Body of the school, not Buckinghamshire Local Authority (the LA), is responsible for deciding on admissions to the school, but works closely with the LA to coordinate admissions to all maintained schools in Buckinghamshire.
 Details of the LA arrangements are in the Buckinghamshire booklet, available from the school.
 This also explains how parents can express a preference for a school and give reasons for that preference.
 Parents should apply to the local authority in which they live at the time of application (the home LA) which may not be Buckinghamshire.
 The dates and process of application will be in accordance with the co-ordinated admissions scheme of the home LA.
 This will be published by the home LA when it has been agreed and will be common to all schools within the home LA.
 Decisions on which children are to be offered a place will be made by the Admissions Committee of the school.
-Offers of a place will be made by the home LA on behalf of the Governing Body.
+Offers of a place will be made by the home LA on behalf of the Governing Body Offers and refusals of places will be posted by the home LA on or about 16 April 2017.
 Parents (see Note 2) will be given a deadline by which to accept an offer.
 Applications received after the deadline for receipt will only be considered after all those received by the deadline.
 This means that if no places are left after considering all the applications received by the deadline, even if you fulfil a higher criterion than that under which places have been offered to other applicants, you will be unsuccessful.

 At our school, pupils are admitted to the Reception Year at the beginning of the school year (1 September - 31 August) in which they reach their fifth birthday.
 The school does not consider earlier entry.
-Parents whose children were born between 1 September 2011 and 31 August 2012 may apply for them to be admitted to the Reception Year in September 2016.
-Parents of a child whose fifth birthday falls between 1 September 2016 and 31 March 2017 may request that their child is not admitted until later in the school year 2016/17 (no later than the term [using three term year] after the child's fifth birthday, when s/he reaches compulsory school age).
+Parents whose children were born between 1 September 2012 and 31 August 2013 may apply for them to be admitted to the Reception Year in September 2017.
+Parents of a child whose fifth birthday falls between 1 September 2017 and 31 March 2018 may request that their child is not admitted until later in the school year 2017/17 (no later than the term [using three term year] after the child's fifth birthday, when s/he reaches compulsory school age).
 The school will hold any deferred place for the child, although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it.
 Until the child reaches compulsory school age, parents also have the right to request that s/he attends part-time.
 In such a case, the parents should discuss this with the head teacher when accepting the offer of a place.